jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 This automatic process ensures that any code that is in the main branch of either project has been linted, tested and can be built without errors.
-Building and publishing as part of this CI process allows for reproducible, versioned builds, and addresses issues of trust for distributables as all artifacts are built on the CI server rather than on a personal computer.
+Building and publishing as part of this CI process allows for reproducible, versioned builds and addresses issues of trust for distributables as all artifacts are built on the CI server rather than on a personal computer.

 ## Codecov